 Hackers have increased their focus on vulnerabilities resulting from the Coronavirus pandemic.
 An increase in BYOD policies, a shift to remote work, and reliance on remote desktop software increased 600% in the number of malicious emails in the first few months of the pandemic.
 In the same way, as organizations move toward hybrid ecosystems, vulnerabilities in cloud-based storage and services are becoming apparent.
 Malicious actors can move laterally within your organization’s network without a comprehensive network segmentation or micro-segmented approach, infect endpoints and servers, and require a ransom to obtain access to your data without these policies.

 Malicious Emails and Links

 Ransomware can be challenging to combat due to the email attack vector.
 In the case of an attacker who is determined, they will almost certainly find a way to lure an employee.
-Attackers can convince even sophisticated users to click on an invoice they expect, or a photograph from a friend, or even on a document that appears to be from their boss.
+One common deception involves fake invoices, which can be difficult to distinguish from legitimate ones.
+Attackers can convince even sophisticated users to click on what seems to be a routine document.
+Enhance your team’s ability to spot such deceptions by understanding what a real invoice looks like, a key step in comprehensive cybersecurity.
 The best course of action is to prepare for the worst-case scenario and ensure that all necessary steps are taken to minimize the potential impacts.